ScottHelme/Ecotricity-API/README.md

     {"result":false, "message":"*reason*"}
 <br/>
 ####/getChargeStatus
 Used to get the status of a charge session.
-When the app starts up, this is called without a sessionId, pumpConnector, pumpId, vehicleModel or vehicleMake parameter, and it returns the state of any charge going on for this account.

-Request:
+This has two forms.
+The second form is used at app startup to find out if any charges are running.

+Request type 1:

     POST https://www.ecotricity.co.uk/api/ezx/v1/getChargeStatus HTTP/1.1
     deviceId=*snip*